anoma/nspec/docs/basic-types/resource-machine/function-formats/resource-logic.md

 - The system $PS$ used to interpret resource logics must be zero-knowledge- and function-privacy-friendly to support privacy-preserving contexts.

-Resource logics take as input a subset of resources created and consumed in the transaction:
+Resource logics take as input resources created and consumed in the action:

 #### Resource Logic Public Inputs